UnityPoint Health - Finley Hospital: Modernization and technological advancement

 Efforts to unionize began in 1995, and in 1996, Heartland AirMed started transporting patients.
 In December 1996, the Finley/Mercy Diabetes Center opened.
 Finley applied for a permanent MRI center in 1997, but the state denied approval.
 That same year, the hospital became a partner in Iowa Health System, expanding access to medical expertise and providing economic benefits.
 New services included a pain management program and the "Convenient Care" after-hours clinic.
 Finley was also designated a Level II hospital for high-risk pregnancies.

 In 1997, Finley and Mercy gained approval to have their own MRI units after changes in the Iowa Department of Public Health's approval process.
 The Wendt Regional Cancer Center, marking its tenth anniversary, added a $2 million high-energy accelerator to its facilities and continued its work with Mayo Clinic's clinical trials.
 In 1998, Finley merged with Comprehensive Rehab, expanding its therapy services.
 The hospital also partnered with Hospice of Dubuque for tissue donation from terminally ill patients.

 Finley opened the Summit Health Center for Older Adults in 1998, offering specialized care for older patients with psychiatric and cognitive disorders.
 The hospital launched a weekly wound clinic in 1999 for chronic, non-healing wounds.
 In 2004, Finley became a provider for John Deere's new healthcare plan.

 In 2005, Finley and Mercy absorbed charity-care costs, despite challenges with reimbursements.
 In 2006, Finley became the first hospital in Dubuque to offer free wireless internet for patients and visitors.

-In January 2008, Finley received a $1,000 grant from the Iowa Sports Foundation to fund the "Lighten Up Iowa" program, a statewide initiative to promote healthier lifestyles.
-Later that year, Finley purchased the Siegert-Casper Funeral Home to build a 70,000-square-foot addition, in order to replace the existing emergency and surgical departments and add a heart center.
+In 2008, Finley purchased the Siegert-Casper Funeral Home to build a 70,000-square-foot addition, in order to replace the existing emergency and surgical departments and add a heart center.